|

 Quiz #1 and its solutions from the W2019 offering of PHYS 121 are available at the bottom of this page.
 There is also a practice quiz in PrairieLearn that you can try.

-Hands-on project: In PHYS 121, there is an opportunity to earn up to 3 bonus marks towards your final grade by completing an indepednet hands-on project related to the course material.
-Although we will not supply you with lab space or equipment, you may consider taking advantage of the UBCO Makerspace.
+In PHYS 121, there is an opportunity to earn up to 3 bonus marks towards your final grade by completing an independent hands-on project related to the course material.

 To be eligible for the bonus marks, you must:

 - email me a short description of your idea no later than 23:59 on Feb.
-10.
+9.

 - provide me with a YouTube link to a video in which you demonstrate your apparatus and explain the relevant physics.
 This YouTube link will be shared with the class through the PHYS 121 Canvas shell.
-The YouTube link needs to be sent to me no later than 23:59 on Monday, April 7.
+The YouTube link needs to be sent to me no later than 23:59 on Monday, April 6.

 The number of bonus marks received will depend on the quality of both the hands-on project demonstrated and the explanation of the physics.
 You may complete the optional hands-on project individually or as a team of two.
 If working with a partner, each member of the team must make substantial contributions to the project.

-HW1: The first PrairieLearn homework assignment is now available!
+The first PrairieLearn homework assignment is now available!

 The due date is Wednesday, Jan.
-15 at 23:59.
+14 at 23:59.

 Log in to the PHYS 121 Canvas page for a link to the PHYS 121 PrairieLearn page.

-Survey: All PHYS 121 students are required to complete an online survey.
+All PHYS 121 students are required to complete an online survey.
 The survey takes only about 10 minutes to complete.

 After the start of term-2, log in to the PHYS 121 Canvas page to find a link to the survey.

 Please complete the survey by Monday, Jan.
-13 at 23:59.
+12 at 23:59.

 You will received a credit of 0.5 marks towards your final grade after completing the survey.

-Calculus: Here are some calculus review exercises (with answers).
+Here are some calculus review exercises (with answers).
 You should be able to do the differentiation exercises.
 You'll acquire to skills to do the integration exercises as you progress through MATH 101.

-Studying Strategy: Review your notes to get a basic grasp of the concepts covered.
-Read and understand all steps of the worked Example problems in the textbook.
 Then close your book and solve the problems on your own.
 If you get stuck, go back to the book to get unstuck.
-Repeat this process until you can confidently solve the problems without referring to the solutions in the book.
+Repeat this process until you can confidently solve the problems

 Review the PrairieLearn homework problems.
 Especially the ones that you initially got wrong.
 The goal is not only to get the right answer, but also to understand each step that leads you to the correct answer.